 Starting the year with a bang, Fire and Fury: Inside the Trump White House is the controversial, highly sort after book by Michael Wolf , published earlier this month.
 The 64-year-old journalist and author with a penchant for writing about the rich and powerful, is best known for his columns in New York Magazine and Vanity Fair.

 The book circulated like wild fire.
 I got it from 3 different people on Whatsapp.
-Most recently, the 2018 Grammy’s reference to this book has continue to boost its fame, with artists like Cardi B and DJ Khaled, as well as Hilary Clinton reading from it during a skit on the show.
+Most recently, the 2018 Grammy’s reference to this book has continued to boost its fame, with artists like Cardi B and DJ Khaled, as well as Hilary Clinton, reading from it during a skit on the show.